-Most expats working in Belgium are directly or indirectly employed by EU institutions or NATO.
+A large number of expats working in Belgium are directly or indirectly employed by EU institutions or NATO.
 Together with its numerous affiliates and sub-organizations, NATO accounts for nearly 4,000 international military and civilian staff in Belgium.
 In fact, the SHAPE (Supreme Headquarters Allied Powers Europe) community near Mons is a nearly self-sufficient village with residential areas, shops, schools, sports facilities, a library, and a cinema.

-Like so much else in Belgium, the economy is also of a dual nature: people working in Belgium’s Flemish regions profit from a diversified industrial and commercial economic base.
-On the other hand, the Walloon economy in the French-speaking region is somewhat less dynamic.
+Like so much else in Belgium, the economy is also of a dual nature: people working in Belgium’s Flemish regions profit from a diversified industrial and commercial economic base; on the other hand, the Walloon economy in the French-speaking region is somewhat less dynamic.

-EU nationals do not require a permit in order to start working in Belgium, but all third-state nationals should be aware of this additional obstacle before they can start their new job in Belgium.
+EU nationals do not require a permit in order to start working in Belgium, but all third-state nationals should be aware of this additional obstacle before they can start their new job.
 However, the responsibility of obtaining a work permit for a foreign employee usually falls on the employer rather than on the employee.
 The following types of permits are available for people who want to start working in Belgium: